lvmtech/e360-user-documentation/docs/clients/client-top-menu-side-bar.md

 ![Alt text](/img/client/client_create_form.png?raw=true "Create Client Form with all accordions closed")

-Figure CL-2: Create Client Form with all accordions closed
+Create Client Form with all accordions closed

 ![Alt text](/img/client/client_create_form_info_company.png?raw=true "Create Client Form with the top part of info accordion for the company type client")

-Figure CL-3: Create Client Form with the top part of info accordion for the company type client
+Create Client Form with the top part of info accordion for the company type client

 ![Alt text](/img/client/client_create_form_info_person.png?raw=true "Create Client Form with the top part of info accordion for the person type client")

-Figure CL-4: Create Client Form with the top part of info accordion for the person type client
+Create Client Form with the top part of info accordion for the person type client

 The info part of create client form also contains "Client ID", which is automatically generated after saving, "Salutation", "First Name", "Last Name", "Email", "Mobile", "Created By", "Referred By" and "Date Created", all of which must be filled.
 "Fax", "Phone" and "Notes", which is for adding any additional information related to the client needed to be entered.

 ![Alt text](/img/client/client_create_form_info.png?raw=true "Client")

-Figure CL-5
+Create Client Form with the lower part of info accordion for the person type client

 ### Postal Address